UHSSS/Task_Identification/README.md

 -------------------------------------------------------------
-6. Train/Test Options
+7. Example Model for Demo
 -------------------------------------------------------------
+A example model is uploaded for quick accessible demo purpose.
+A corresponding terminal log is also included for quick reference.

 -------------------------------------------------------------
-7. Output Exports
+8. Output Exports
 -------------------------------------------------------------
 All results are automatically saved to the folder: models\exports\